60pportunities/documentacao/docs/resumo_github_actions.md

 3.6 Enter Additional Setup Details as Prompted:
 If prompted, specify:
 Runner Group: (press Enter for default).
-Runner Name: Choose a descriptive name (e.g., “Enterprise”).
+Runner Name: Choose a descriptive name (e.g., "Enterprise".
 Labels: Optional, but you may add custom labels.
 Work Folder: Default to ./_work by pressing Enter.
 Step 4: Start the Self-Hosted Runner